 Recent changes have complicated this general order.
 First, “good” manual labor jobs—the kind that pay well and offer benefits—are increasingly rare.
 There are fewer and fewer jobs in such fields as manufacturing and coal mining, and market trends and automation threaten to eliminate many more.
 Today’s generation of men seeking employment find it difficult to make a stable, middle-class living by using their bodies in their work.

-The young men I spoke with took pride in mastering technical skills that go beyond traditional versions of their callings.
 But even “good” jobs—that is, stable and consistent, not to mention well-paying and with benefits—in white-collar occupations have become more rare, thanks to the rise of freelancing and contract-based work.
 Meanwhile, traditionally feminine skills like empathy and communication are becoming requirements for some of the economy’s fastest-growing occupations, like those in consultancy, health care, and public relations.

 In this environment, as both traditional men’s jobs and traditionally masculine skills disappear from the labor market, some young, well-educated men are pursuing blue-collar, manly occupations as careers.
 Nostalgia for the bygone days when men made a living by using their bodies, and all their attendant imagery—bartenders who wear swanky attire like vests and arm garters, distillers who get to operate submersible-looking machines, barbers who get to work in a vintage-looking barbershop, and butchers who put on scabbards and bloody aprons—certainly plays a role.
 The jobs themselves evoke simple, honest work, and require a set of clearly defined skills—a far cry from the increasing uncertainty of much white-collar work.